The problem with USPs

 I hope you’ve found some nuggets in here that have got you thinking about what makes your business unique and how you can stand out from the crowd.
 If you’d like to work on this a bit more, I have a free PDF containing lots of helpful prompts and questions to ask yourself to start to uncover your own unique brand – feel free to download this here 🙂

-These USP tips and the free branding resource above should hopefully really help you with growing your own unique brand, but if you’d like help with developing your own brand in detail, please do check out my online group course for photographers – THE GAME PLAN – which contains extensive branding strategy advice and resources, including:
+These USP tips and the free branding resource above should hopefully really help you with growing your own unique brand, but if you’d like help with developing your own brand in detail, please do check out my online course THE TOOLKIT, which contains extensive branding strategy advice and resources, including:

 – Auditing your existing brand